davidpaulsson/davidpaulsson.github.io/src/content/experiences/hem-2.md

 company: Hem
 link: https://hem.com/
 role: Tech Lead
-responsibilities: E-commerce and internal tools
+responsibilities: Everything tech
 ---

 Hem is a Stockholm-based independent design brand creating a new generation of furniture, accessories and lighting.
 Imaginative designs of obsessive quality.
-I'm resposible for the user-experience and development of hem.com.
+As Tech Lead I'm in charge of our technical decitions and out stack.
+Current main focus is hem.com, our Gatsby-powered world-class e-commerce website.